 - A classroom teacher who learns a new instructional strategy but hesitates to implement it, worried that it won’t work with his students

 As leaders, we must face the fear of failure and move forward.
-Let’s not let our desire for perfection — for never failing — prevent us from accomplishing great things for our students, employees, and communities.
-Go for it: fail fast.
+Don’t let your desire for perfection prevent you from accomplishing great things for yourself, your students, employees, and communities.